tomasj12/FootballPerformanceAnalysis/Batch_task/README.md

 ## Solution with jupyter notebook

-The solution in `jupyter` notebook can be found:
+In `jupyter` notebook solution can be found:

 * `load_save_unified_data.ipynb` is responsible for loading the raw match data and make some unecessary transformations.
 Then the dataset is saved as `delta` table.
 * `player_ball_performance.ipynb` is responsible for loading the unified dataset and make the desired aggregations.

-Again, I recommend to look on this files, to understand what is going on, if the one will decide to run a `shell` solution.
+Again, I recommend to look on these files to understand what is going on, if the one will decide to run a `shell` solution.

 **The most important is the order of the execution of the solution**: